Could China-Taiwan conflict escalate to a full blown military crisis?

 During this exercise, missiles were fired over the capital Taipei for the first time, drones flew over Taiwan’s offshore islands and warships sailed across the median line of the Taiwan Strait in what the self-governed island’s military said amounted to a practice “blockade”.

-On Monday, China decided to extend these threatening military exercises, which have disrupted shipping and air traffic substantially for the island nation, and further raised concerns about potential conflict in the region even as the world deals with the global impact of the war in eastern Europe.
+On Monday, China decided to extend these threatening military exercises, which have disrupted shipping and air traffic substantially for the island nation, and further raised concerns about potential conflict in the region even as the world deals with the global impact of Russia’s war with Ukraine in eastern Europe.

 But can this conflict in Asia soon turn into a war?
 Experts are divided over this.